sociomantic-tsunami/git-hub/man.rst

   \-t, --triangular
     Use Git's *triangular workflow* configuration.
 This option clones from the parent/upstream repository instead of cloning the fork, and adds the fork as a remote repository.
-Then sets the `remote.pushdefault` Git option to the fork.
+Then sets the `remote.pushdefault` Git option and `hub.forkremote` git-hub option to the fork.

     The effect of this having the upstream repository used by default when you pull but using your fork when you push, which is typically what